rikutakei/blog_source/content/post/vim/vim_post_part1.md

 Visual mode is kinda weird, but bloody useful once you start using it.

 This mode isn't for editing or writing, but specifically used for ***selecting*** texts (or parts of texts) you want to do something with.
-This mode is equivalent to click-and-dragging parts of text in MS Word ~~(or some other piece of shit)~~ to highlight the text.
+This mode is equivalent to click-and-dragging parts of text in MS Word to highlight the text.

 The thing is, *visual mode doesn't require you to use the mouse to select texts*.